CapybaraLabs/wastebin/about.md

 ## Duration

-Pastes will stay for 30 days from their last view.
+Pastes will stay forever.
 They may be removed earlier and without notice.

 ## Privacy